noahcoetsee/SpaceRPG/RESEARCH.md

 # SpaceRPG Research

 Here we record all of the research about distances, axis rotations, and all of the properties that affect life.
+Just because some of us are real serious about being awesome! :neckbeard:

 ## Distances